 Here are our carefully selected accommodation options for when you stay in District I.

 District VI - Terézváros

-District VI is great for those who wish to be closer to shopping and cultural attractions, but don’t necessarily wish to pay the District V prices.
-There are so many great things to do in this district including walking around the Varosliget, soaking in the Szechenyi baths and visiting virtually every single museum on the Andrassy street.
-Don’t forget to book tickets to the opera and have a proper cultural night out.
+District VI is great for those who wish to stay closer to shopping and cultural attractions.
+There are so many great things to do in this district including walking around the Varosliget, soaking in the Szechenyi baths and visiting virtually every single museum on the Andrassy Avenue.
+Talk to your hotel reception to help you book tickets to the opera and have a delightful cultural night out.